 The lender (like the dealership, a bank, or the dealership’s lending partner) will require you to carry a specific type of car insurance.
 The lender is also named as a co-insured party on your insurance policy.

 This is a normal part of lending.
 It works the same when buying a home.
 When buying a house, you list the bank as a co-insured party on your home insurance policy.
 Financed cars have similar insurance requirements.

 When you agree to finance a vehicle, the lender will disclose the car insurance you need to buy.

 Liability Insurance: Liability insurance is required in most states.
 It includes bodily injury liability coverage and property damage liability coverage.
 These coverages cover you against any liability you incur while driving – say, if you injure another driver or damage someone’s car.
-Liability insurance protects other people, but it does not protect your own vehicle.
+Liability insurance protects other people, but it does not protect your vehicle.

-Collision Coverage: Collision coverage covers the cost of repairing your own vehicle after an accident, regardless of fault.
-If you cause an accident and damage your own vehicle, then you can make a claim through your collision coverage for compensation.
+Collision Coverage: Collision coverage covers the cost of repairing your vehicle after an accident, regardless of fault.
+If you cause an accident and damage your vehicle, then you can make a claim through your collision coverage for compensation.
 Collision coverage covers the cost of repairing your vehicle to pre-loss condition.

 Comprehensive Coverage: Comprehensive coverage covers damages that occur outside of accidents with other people.
 It can cover collisions with animals, for example, as well as hail damage, hurricane damage, fire damage, and flood damage.
 It also covers theft and vandalism.
-If your car is stolen, then your insurer covers the cost of replacing your vehicle via your comprehensive coverage.
+If your car is stolen, your insurer covers the cost of replacing your vehicle via your comprehensive coverage.

 All reputable dealers require a minimum of collision and comprehensive insurance coverage, while the state requires liability coverage.
 The combination of all three types of coverage is known as full coverage car insurance.